 You can listen to the interview here:

-Jay also published part of our interview on the ISACA blog:
+Jay also published part of our interview on the ISACA blog.
+You can read the entire article here.

 The answer: YES!!
 My internal concerns swirled around my head, increasing my fear and anxiety:

 The tendency for women interested in tech career paths is to get hung up on the need for highly technical knowledge.
-The reality is, there are a variety of career paths available in tech that do not involve coding or software development.
+The reality is, there are a variety of career paths available in tech that don’t involve coding or software development.

 If women are interested in the industry, they should look beyond the traditional coding positions to see what else is available.
 Emerging solutions and new technologies such as IoT, big data, cloud and blockchain companies are looking for people that can jump in and learn, provide ideas and solve problems.
 Even if you are only 60 percent qualified, I encourage you to apply, as many companies are eager to train talented professionals to fill their positions.